PowerDNS/pdns/pdns/README-dnsdist.md

 > addAction(AndRule({TCPRule(true), makeRule("evildomain.com")}), DropAction())
 ```

-The `attachToAllBinds()` method attach the filter to every existing binds at runtime,
+The `attachToAllBinds()` method attaches the filter to every existing bind at runtime,
-but it's also possible to define a default BPF filter at configuration time, so that
+but it's also possible to define a default BPF filter at configuration time, so
-it's automatically attached to every binds:
+it's automatically attached to every bind:

 ```
 bpf = newBPFFilter(1024, 1024, 1024)
 setDefaultBPFFilter(bpf)
 ```

-Finally, it's also possible to attach it to only specific binds at runtime:
+Finally, it's also possible to attach it to specific binds at runtime:

 ```
 > bpf = newBPFFilter(1024, 1024, 1024)